COVID-19 and the SHT: What you need to know

 For the foreseeable future, we ask that you stay safe, sane, and sanitized — and do what you can to prevent the spread of the virus in our trail community and in the many communities along our Trail.

 - If you are sick with any illness stay home.
 If you have a confirmed case of COVID-19/Coronavirus and have had contact with our staff or volunteers, please notify us at [email protected].

 - Avoid large gatherings and events, and practice good hygiene and social distancing.
 (We know trail users are experts at social distancing — keep it up!)

 - Follow the guidance of public health authorities and share best practices with others in our community.
-If travel restrictions or guidance to take shelter at home are put in place, please follow them.

 As always, please check Trail Conditions before you go and practice common courtesy and Leave No Trace while you’re on the Trail.
 A friendly reminder: keep your dogs on-leash and under control at all times.